Tesla Calculator

 What affects Tesla efficiency on road trips?

 Highway speeds reduce efficiency, cold weather can decrease range by 20-30%, headwinds increase consumption, and mountain driving uses more energy uphill.
 Plan for 10-20% higher consumption in challenging conditions.
+Learn how to maximize winter range.

 Should I charge to 100% before a long trip?

 Yes, charging to 100% before departure is recommended for road trips to maximize your initial range.
 During the trip, charge to 80% at Superchargers for optimal speed, and only charge to 100% if needed for the next segment.
+Read our complete guide on charging to 100%.